PRACTICE IS FULL CURRENTLY. PLEASE CHECK BACK IN JULY.

-On-on-one, I guide clients through the process of healing their issues including: sadness, anger, general ‘stuckness’ or depression.
+On-on-one, I guide clients through the process of healing their issues including: sadness/depression, anger, general ‘stuckness’ or relationship problems.
 Often the pain lingers from unmet emotional needs in childhood.
 Parents rarely hurt their kids intentionally but most of my work with clients deals with correcting hurtful messages received by well-intentioned parents.
 I offer knowledge and insight, unconditional support, affection and plenty of time to resolve the issues and brighten the outlook.
-Individual therapy includes older kids, teens and adults from early adulthood thru the senior years.
+Many clients have reported huge shifts in their lives, more happiness, more peace, more joy~!

 Couples run into trouble for a variety of reasons.
 Together we sort out the problem areas, negotiate solutions and determine the best way to move forward.
 Topics that often come up include: (lack of) communication, finances, parenting, substances, time management and sex.
 Sometimes the counseling leads to ‘conscious un-coupling’ in a way that supports both the partners and kids (if applicable).

 It’s no secret that many different substances are overused these days.
 Alcohol, drugs (including prescription meds and opioids), marijuana and even food, when abused, can mask feelings and hinder true healing.
 I offer compassionate support to gently bring these complicated issues into focus and help heal them in a more valid and lasting way.

 Grief Counseling (including pet loss)